-The 2019 college football offseason will be remembered for one thing: the NCAA Transfer Portal.
-Players transferring programs has been happening for a long time, but this year to seems to be extreme.
+For as great as the 2018-19 college football season, that offseason will forever be remembered for one thing: the NCAA Transfer Portal.
+Players transferring programs has been happening for a long time, but last year seemed to take it to the extreme.

-When a player decides to transfer, it is usually because things haven’t worked out and they aren’t getting the playing time they want or think they deserve.
+When a player decides to transfer, it is usually because things haven’t worked out or they aren’t getting the playing time they want and think they deserve.
 There are also some graduate transfers who seek a final year to improve their draft stock before making the leap toward the NFL.

 However, no matter how promising their new situations seem, there are never guarantees, and then there are players who make whatever situation they find themselves in work.

 Here’s a look at some of the biggest booms and busts of transfers over the years: